Webhooks allow you to subscribe to real-time notifications about various events that occur in MailerSend.

 You can consult all webhook attempts that have been made in the last 7 days in the Webhook attempts section of your webhook description page.

-When your webhook receives another response than a 2xx code from your endpoint URL or if the endpoint doesn’t respond within 3 seconds, it will show up as a failed attempt in the log section of your webhook.
+When your webhook receives a response other than a 2xx code from your endpoint URL, or if the endpoint doesn’t respond within 3 seconds, it will show up as a failed attempt in the log section of your webhook.
 If it receives a 2xx, then it will show as a success.

 If a webhook call fails, MailerSend will retry the call a couple of times, waiting 10 seconds between the first and second attempt and 100 seconds between the second and the third attempt to avoid hammering the application you want the information sent to.